 As part of quality assurance procedures, an independent expert review of the approaches and source data used to calculate emissions in category 3.B Manure Management performed.

-Time series GHG emissions in 3.B Manure Management category recalculated in this submission and reported in Table 5.17.
-There are several reasons for recalculation, namely:
+Time series GHG emissions in 3.B Manure Management category recalculated and reported in Annex 3.2.10 (Table A3.2.10.2).

+There were several reasons for the recalculations in the current category: